udeesha-fidenz/gitTest/Readme.md

 Hashing File contents:When I add a file to git using git add  or commit changes,Git calculate unique SHA-1 hash for the exact content of that file this hash act as a fingerprint . if even a single character in a file changes the hash will be completely different.

 The Index (staging Area):Git maintains an "index"(also known as the staging area) which is a snapshot of the files you intend to commit

+Hashing File contents:When I add a file to git using git add  or commit changes,Git calculate unique SHA-1 hash for the exact content of that file this hash act as a fingerprint . if even a single character in a file changes the hash will be completely different.

+The Index (staging Area):Git maintains an "index"(also known as the staging area) which is a snapshot of the files you intend to commit
 ### GIT MERGE TOOL-

 Use git mergetool to run one of several merge utilities to resolve merge conflicts.
 It is typically run after git merge.